ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-weather-step09.md

   }
 ```

-**Challenge:** The application has a fairly ark background, which makes the status bar content difficult to read on iOS devices.
+**Challenge:** The application has a fairly dark background, which makes the status bar content difficult to read on iOS devices.
 Have a look at the documentation for the <a href="" target="_blank">Status Bar Plugin</a> and see if you can find a method to call that will fix that.
 Then implement it in the code.

 **Hint:** This method will replace the `statusBar.styleDefault();` call in the code listed above.